Times like these make you appreciate Ben Roethlisberger and Terry Bradshaw all the more.

 Sadly, it appears that Pennington’s career will end with a greater balance of unrealized than realized potential.

-Again, it makes you appreciate Roethlisberger and Bradshaw all the more.
+Again, it makes you appreciate Ben Roethlisberger and Terry Bradshaw all the more.